- More than one in three private practice physicians report current burnout symptoms, often lasting a year or longer.

 Practitioners across multiple specialties noted that fewer interruptions and clearer processes reduce the sense of feeling constantly pulled in different directions.
 Administrative simplification, whether through improved EHR usability, automated tasks, or more predictable staff support, can remove pressure points that contribute directly to burnout.

-Many clinicians said the shift is noticeable when they use tools that reduce complexity rather than add to it.
+Tip: Use tools that reduce complexity rather than add to it.
 Tebra’s integrated platform, for example, helps unify scheduling, charting, communication, and billing in one place, which reduces the fragmentation that often makes work feel chaotic.

 Physicians describe the difference simply: when fewer tasks compete for attention, the work feels more like practicing medicine and less like managing a system.